ganeswar-velvadapu/milan-24_25/README.md

-# IIT Hyderabad Social Media App
+# NETWOTK App - IITH

-Welcome to the IIT Hyderabad Social Media App!
+Welcome to the **NETWORK** App!
 This application is tailored for students of IIT Hyderabad, allowing them to connect with peers, sort students by degree, branch, batch, and hostel, and engage in direct messaging.

 ## Features